Lily Hassan

 Dr. Lily Hassan is a fictional character from the BBC soap opera Doctors, portrayed by Seeta Indrani, who made her first appearance on 28 October 2008.
 Her backstory involves going from a rebel in her youth to reinventing herself and achieving a medical career.
 During her time on Doctors, Lily is depicted as a talented and devoted doctor who "does everything by the book".
-She struggles with social interacion and does not find it easy to trust people.
-Lily made her final appearance on 31 March 2010 when she leaves the fictional Mill Health Centre to go on sabbatical leave to take care of the drug-addicted Sapphire Cox (Ami Metcalf).
+She struggles with social interaction and does not find it easy to trust people.
+Lily made her final appearance on 31 March 2010 when she leaves the fictional Mill Health Centre to go on sabbatical leave to take care of drug-addicted teen Sapphire Cox (Ami Metcalf).
 Producers of the soap felt Lily was a successful character since she provided a contrast between herself and other colleagues.

 Storylines

 Lily arrives at the Mill Health Centre when Heston Carter (Owen Brenman) employs her to ease the workload of his colleagues.
 From her arrival, it is clear Heston is in love with her.
 Despite her constant rejection, he perseveres and it is made clear that she has feelings for him too when Lily kisses Heston.
 Lily becomes well known for keeping a skull which gains her the nickname Morticia amongst colleagues.
 Lily helps Ruth Pearce (Selina Chilton) to recover from her stay at a psychiatric hospital.
 After being persuaded by Julia Parsons (Diane Keen), Lily proposes to Heston at the Christmas party after their commitment to foster children together.
 To her shock, he walks out of the room and later explains that they would not work out in the long-term.
-Lily leaves the Mill to go on a long-term sabbatical leave after taking on the care of Sapphire Cox (Ami Metcalf), who is addicted to methadone.
+Lily leaves the Mill to go on a long-term sabbatical leave after taking on the care of teenager Sapphire Cox (Ami Metcalf), who is addicted to methadone.